es-tooling/ecosystem-cleanup/README.md

 <img src="https://img.shields.io/badge/needs%20alternative-F32096?style=flat" alt="needs alternative" style="vertical-align: middle"/>

 The package in question needs a replacement that we can bring forward.
-Feel free to create one.
-Maitenance burden is on you!
+Feel free to create one, but beware: its maintenance burden is on you!

 ## Where do I start